-The concept of a healthy relationship can definitely be subjective—some couples believe heavily in the traditional trajectory of dating, engagement, marriage, and kids, while others find that so-called “norms” don’t necessarily suit them.
-Whatever the case, there are certain ideologies that all happy couples share—regardless of how they approach life’s Big Stuff—that includes mutual respect, a sense of fun, and shared values.
+What makes a healthy relationship can be subjective—some people invest heavily in the traditional trajectory of courting, getting engaged, trying the knot, and having children, while others find that these so-called societal norms don’t necessarily suit their lives.
+Whatever the case, there are certain ideologies that all happy couples share—regardless of how they approach life’s Big Stuff—such as mutual respect, a sense of fun, and shared values.

 However, there are also plenty of false notions about what makes a healthy relationship that aren’t even remotely true, and can create unrealistic expectations.
 Here, we’ve broken down 7 healthy relationship myths that need to be busted, stat.

 Myth #1: People in a healthy relationship never fight.

 False!
 Everyone in happy relationships find themselves embroiled in spats now and again, which is normal and healthy because it means you’re speaking up, voicing your opinion, and trying to resolve things that irk you.
 However, if you find yourself in daily screaming matches or knee-deep in jealousy, accusations, or negativity, it may be time to reassess your seemingly healthy relationship.